 But what is the best credit card for a college student?
 There are a wide variety of credit cards for college students on the market and deciding which one to get can be difficult.

 The first thing you need to do is limit your search to only no annual fee credit cards, assuming that your credit is not somehow damaged already.
-A student’s top priority in terms of using a credit card is to build credit, after all, and most college students have limited budgets, so the best student credit cards are those that are essentially free to maintain.
+A student’s top priority for using a credit card is to build credit after all.
+And most college students have limited budgets, so the best student credit cards are those that are essentially free to maintain.

 Finally, it’s important to note the role that secured credit cards can play.
-Secured cards are the easiest type of credit card to get approved for since they require a refundable security deposit that serves as the account’s spending limit and reduces risk from both the student’s and issuer’s perspective They are also indistinguishable from unsecured credit cards on your credit reports, which means you can build credit and practice responsible habits without running the risk of making your situation too much worse.
+Secured cards are the easiest type of credit card to get approved for.
+The reason is this: They require a refundable security deposit that serves as the account’s spending limit and reduces risk from both the student’s and issuer’s perspective.
+They also are indistinguishable from unsecured credit cards on your credit reports, which means you can build credit and practice responsible habits without running the risk of exacerbating your situation.
 So, if you have damaged credit, opening a secured card and rebuilding your credit standing is a must.

 Editor’s Picks – Best Student Credit Cards

-With the above guidelines in mind, and after reviewing our database of over 1,000 credit card offers, we have deemed the following credit cards to be the best for college students:
+With the above guidelines in mind and after reviewing our database of more than 1,000 credit card offers (some of which originate from CardHub advertising partners), we’ve chosen the following credit cards as the best for college students:

 This card provides 1% cash back on all purchases in addition to a 25% cash back bonus when you pay your bill on time each month.
 The net 1.25% cash back that you therefore stand to earn on every dollar you spend is actually more than what’s offered by the average cash back credit card for people with excellent credit, according to CardHub’s latest Credit Card Landscape Report.
 It does not charge an annual fee.